This document is intended for the following persons.

 I have looked at what exists as a standard, and already there is the basis for the three conventions.

 Having already built two MMDVM DMR-BrandMeister repeaters F5ZLR & F5ZLW, I have carried out extensive tests in order to see how the talkgroups work, both as Dynamic and Fixed (Static).
 Both are on Pi-Star although of different designs.
 I have made an extensive study of the activity on their Pi-Star dashboards that has enabled me to come to these conclusions.
+I have reason to think that 235 on Slot 1 might be good or better option for national centre of activity, to leave slot 2 for chat channels.

-I have also discussed the DMR-ID talkgroups with other Repeater keepers, and my suggestions have been accepted and are in constant use.
+I have also discussed the DMR-ID talkgroups with some other Repeater keepers, and my suggestions have been accepted and are in constant use.

 As a hot spot user for several years, I have been a user of reflectors, and can see the advantages of Talkgroups over the restrictions of Reflectors.